GSA/openacr/opat/README.md

-Current list of example OPATs where index.html provides a data table to list them.
-They are currently added to the list report by adding a reference to opat-list.json.
+Current list of example OPATs.

+The index.html file provides a data table output.
+To add to the data table add an entry to opat-list.json file.

 See also [OPAT section in CLI documentation](/docs/CLI.md#opats).